-The purpose of this Request for Proposals ("RFP") is to solicit sealed proposals and statements of qualifications for the purpose of selecting a firm or firms to provide professional conceptual design and environmental review services for an intercity passenger rail station.
-This project is titled: Ann Arbor Station Conceptual Design and Environmental Review ("Project").
+The purpose of this Request for Proposals ("RFP") is to solicit sealed proposals and statements of qualifications for the purpose of selecting a firm or firms to provide environmental review and conceptual design for an intercity passenger rail station.
+This project is titled: Ann Arbor Station Environmental Review ("Project").